Thompson Okanagan Junior Lacrosse League: Records by season

+Formula (GF+GA)/GA was used following the round-robin to break ties.

 Playoff recaps

 2000: Rutland Raiders become the leagues inaugural champions, defeating the North Okanagan Tigers.
 The two Kelowna teams the Braves and Dragons were semi finalists.
 The Kamloops Rattlers along with the South Okanagan Flames failed to qualify.

 2001: Rutland Raiders defeated the Kelowna Braves in the semi-finals, two games to zero.
 The Raiders met the North Okanagan Tigers in the final and defeated them three games to two.
 The Tigers beat the Kamloops Rattlers two games to zero in the other semi-final.

 2002: North Okanagan Tigers defeated the Kamloops Rattlers in the semi-finals, in two games.
 The Tigers then met up with the Kelowna Dragons in the final.
 The Dragons defeated the Rutland Raiders in a very close two-game sweep, in the semi-final.
 The North Okanagan Tigers defeated the Kelowna Dragons in three games to claim the League Championship.

 2003: Vernon Tigers became champions for the second time by defeating the Kelowna Dragons in the championship final by a three-game sweep.
 The Tigers defeated the Kamloops Rattlers 2–0 in the semi-final.
 In the other semi-final, the Kelowna Dragons defeated the Rutland Raiders 2–1, in a best-of-three.

 2004: Kamloops Rattlers defeated the Rutland Raiders three games to two, to claim the championship.
 They eliminated the Vernon Tigers in a semi-final match-up, two games to one.
 To get to the final, the Rutland Raiders defeated the Kelowna Dragons in a two-game sweep.

 2005: Kamloops Rattlers would become the second team to win back-to-back championships.
 The Rattlers earned a championship final playoff berth by defeating the South Okanagan Flames in a two-game sweep.
 The other finals berth was earned by the Rutland Raiders, who defeated the Vernon Tigers in their semifinals series, 2–0.
 The Rattlers completely demolished the Raiders in that final series, winning in a three-game sweep, with a combined score of 47–18.
 The Venom went to the Founders Cup earning the gold medal, of the B Side Division, with a 6-4 win over the Calgary Shamrocks.